 The four SPR storage sites are located on the Central and Mississippi Flyways.
 The coastal position of BM, BH and WH in particular make them the last resting and feeding stop for migrating birds before they make the arduous trip across the Gulf of Mexico, to the wintering areas in central and South America; and the first stopover when they migrate back to North America in the spring.
-Without places along the way that provide an adequate food supply for the quick replenishment of fat reserves, water, and shelter from predators, these birds are probably not going survive.
+Without places along the way that provide an adequate food supply for the quick replenishment of fat reserves, water, and shelter from predators, these birds are most likely will not survive.

 In an effort to provide a resting place for migrating birds selected habitat areas at BH, BM and WH are not mowed from early fall through early spring to provide food and shelter, and nesting habitat for migrating and resident birds.
 Nest boxes and platforms are provided for waterfowl to raise their young.
 Purple Martin houses have been installed at WH and BH to attract mosquito eating Martins, and invasive vegetation has been removed and replaced with native materials.
-At BC food plots are planted in the buffer zones with clovers, grasses and cereals to provide food for wintering wildlife.
-These plots are actively used by deer, rabbit, and numerous species of birds.
-At all sites when ground nests, such as for terns and Killdeer, are discovered they are flagged until the chicks have fledges.
-Equipment is designated for limited/restricted use on occasion when they harbor bird nests.
+At all sites when ground nests for terns, Killdeer and Nighthawk are discovered they are flagged until the chicks have fledged.
+Equipment harboring active bird nests is designated for limited/restricted use.